-Parent/Teacher Discussions are held four times per year for boys in Prep to Year 6 and twice per year for boys in ELC.
+Parent/Teacher Interviews are held four times per year for boys in Prep to Year 6 and twice per year for boys in ELC.
+Parent Teacher Interviews are held face-to-face during Term 1 and Term 4 and online during Terms 2 and 3.
 Parents are strongly encouraged to take this opportunity to discuss their son's progress.
 However, parents are always welcome to contact their son's Homeroom Teacher whenever the need arises.
 Parents are encouraged to maintain open and close communication with staff at all times.